Wolfgang Abendroth: The Forsthoff-Abendroth controversy

 After the Second World War, Ernst Forsthoff was one of the commentators on the German Basic Law of 1949.
 With respect to the concepts of welfare state and rule of law, Forsthoff was of the opinion that the welfare state was not an instrument of justice but an illegitimate means of distributing wealth.

 Forsthoff, who in 1934 in the second edition of his book The Total State had emphatically welcomed the Nazi state and the elimination of "aliens and enemies", was a representative of traditional conservative legal and political theory.
 In his argument, he tried to argue that "welfare state" is not a legal concept and therefore does not represent a legal principle in the constitutional context of the Basic Law.

-The socialist-leaning Abendroth, on the other hand, believed that such a legal principle that must be regarded as necessary for the preservation of the rule of law and democracy.
+The socialist-leaning Abendroth, on the other hand, believed that such a legal principle must be regarded as necessary for the preservation of the rule of law and democracy.
 He derived this from Art.
 20 I, 28 I 1 GG, on which the welfare state principle is based to this day.